Introduction to Subnetting

 IP address

-An IP address is a numeric identity of a device on a computer network.
-IP addresses are written and used in two formats: binary and decimal.
+An IP address is the numeric identity of a device on a computer network.
+You can write and use it in binary, decimal, and hexadecimal formats.
 Devices use IP addresses only in binary.
 Binary is complex.
 It uses only two numbers (0 and 1) to express all numbers, letters, and symbols.

 Humans use decimal numbers.
 Decimal numbers are easy to use and remember.
 For example, 911 is a phone number used to contact emergency services in the USA.
 In binary, this number will be 1110001111.